lshapz/angular-filter-track-by-lab-web-0916/README.md

 ## Instructions

+In this repo we've got a simple list of users, and a search bar to filter them.

-Refactor the `ng-repeat` in this repo to use track by.
-Also, apply a filter on this list in the controller, filtering on the search property.
+- Refactor the `ng-repeat` in this repo to use track by, tracking by their name
+- Apply a filter on this list in the controller, filtering on the search property.